littleosbook/littleosbook/segmentation.md

 # Segmentation

-Segmentation in x86 means accessing the memory through segments.
+_Segmentation_ in x86 means accessing the memory through segments.
 Segments are portions of the address space, possibly overlapping, specified by a base address and a limit.
-To address a byte in segmented memory, you use a 48-bit *logical address*: 16 bits that specifies the segment, and 32-bits to specify what offset within that segment you want.
+To address a byte in segmented memory, you use a 48-bit _logical address_: 16 bits that specifies the segment, and 32-bits that specifies what offset within that segment you want.
 The offset is added to the base address of the segment, and the resulting linear address is checked against the segment's limit - see the figure below.
-If everything works out fine, (including access-right checks ignored for now), the results is a *linear address*.
-If paging is disabled (see the chapter on [paging](#paging), this linear address space is mapped 1:1 on the *physical address* space, and the physical memory can be accessed.
+If everything works out fine, (including access-right checks ignored for now), the results is a _linear address_.
+If paging is disabled (see the chapter on [paging](#paging)), this linear address space is mapped 1:1 on the _physical address_ space, and the physical memory can be accessed.

 ![Translation of logical addresses to linear addresses.
 ](images/intel_3_5_logical_to_linear.png)

-To enable segmentation you need to set up a table that describes each segment - a segment descriptor table.
+To enable segmentation you need to set up a table that describes each segment - a _segment descriptor table_.
 In x86, there are two types of descriptor tables:
-The global descriptor table (GDT) and local descriptor tables (LDT).
-An LDT is set up and managed by user-space processes, and each process have their own LDT.
+The _Global Descriptor Table_ (GDT) and _Local Descriptor Tables_ (LDT).
+An LDT
+is set up and managed by user-space processes, and each process have their own LDT's.
 LDT's can be used if a more complex segmentation model is desired - we won't use it.
-The GDT shared by everyone - it's global.
+The GDT is shared by everyone - it's global.

 ## Accessing Memory